UniversalPayload/spec/docs/chapter1-introduction.rst

 and pass parameters to the Payload, Payload image format, Payload boot mode and stack usage, register settings etc. The intent for this specification is to provide interoperability between spec-compliant Platform Init stage and spec compliant Payload stage.
-This can also allows Payloads to be distributed independently of the board firmware.
+This can also allow Payloads to be distributed independently of the board firmware.

 .. figure:: _images/upl-bootflow.png